 Use the Layer options button to open the Layer options pane and update the following configuration options:

 - Use the Legend tab to make selections on the chart.
 The pop out legend button displays the legend as a separate card on your page.

-- The Symbology tab changes the classification type and number of classes.
+- Use the Symbology tab to change the classification type and number of classes.
 Supported classification types are natural breaks, equal interval, quantile, and manual.

 - Use the Appearance tab to change the color palette and outline color.